James Packer: Controversies

 Packer was involved in a public physical brawl at Bondi Beach in 2014 with David Gyngell, a long-term friend and head of Channel Nine.
 Gyngell and Packer were both fined $500 for offensive behaviour over the incident.
 In late 2016, Israeli Police started looking into reports that Packer gave members of Prime Minister Benjamin Netanyahu's family gifts and benefits.
 Packer, who is trying to gain residency in Israel, has taken the first step and registered with Israeli tax authorities.

 In February 2018, Packer was mentioned in an Israeli Police report recommending the prosecution of Netanyahu on corruption charges for accepting bribes, and acting against the interests of the state of Israel.
-Packer is mentioned in the report to have provided Netanyahu and his family members with champagne, cigars, jewelry and clothing valued at approximately US$100,000.
+Packer is mentioned in the report to have provided Netanyahu and his family members with champagne, cigars, jewellery and clothing valued at approximately US$100,000.

 In March 2019, leaked text messages showed that Kevin Tsujihara had promised auditions and acting jobs to actress Charlotte Kirk in return for sex in September 2013.
-They also showed that the sex was facilitated by her then friend Packer for his personal influence.
+They also showed that the sex was facilitated by her then-friend Packer for his personal influence.
 In September 2020 her lawyers filed a petition in the Los Angeles Superior Court to vacate a gag order that has kept her mostly silent amid the years-long battle.
 The petition paints a picture of Tsujihara engaging in non-consensual sex.